adrianosferreira/microservice-messaging/README.md

 You should run `docker-compose up` from inside of the root folder.
 Docker will map the port 8881 with the order application and 8882 with the customer application.

 Notice that in the last endpoint you are also sending some information that is not related to the customer (total and status) this is because imagine that you are ready to send your order but first you must register a new user for the visitor.
-After registering the new user you must send a message to Redis containing the order details.
+After registering the new user it is time to register its order and it is Redis the one responsible by setting up the communication.

-Also, you must execute the daemon application, for this follow the steps below:
+Also, you must execute the daemon application which comes with the Order Service, for this follow the steps below:
-- Run `docker exec -ti CONTAINER_ID bash`
+- Run `docker exec -ti CONTAINER_ID bash` (the container of the Order Service)
-- Navigate into `/var/www/html/app`
+- Navigate into `/var/www/html/app/bin`
-- Run `php index.php`
+- Run `php daemon`
+- Keep watching this terminal while you use the endpoint for creating a new customer

 All done, have fun!